niknshinde/quix_frontend/README.md

 Here are step-by-step instructions to help users set up and run the Quix frontend on their local machine:

+please first clone the backend code of quix and run it then clone this . backend code link(https://github.com/niknshinde/quix_backend.git)

 1. **Clone the Git Repository:**
    - Open your terminal.
    - Navigate to the directory where you want to clone the repository.